bluesky/bluesky/src/bluesky/_vendor/README.rst

 To vendor additional package, add it to `vendor.txt` (if desired, along with its dependencies) and then run `vendoring sync . -v`; the configuration of `vendoring` is declared in `pyproject.toml`.

+The testing code for vendored packages in `tests/_vendor` is copied manually without changes from their corresponding repositories.

 The vendored packages retain their original licenses, which are included.